Ketamine Therapy FAQs

 How many treatments will I need?

-Some patients notice benefit after just one infusion, but the best results usually come from a series of treatments (often six over 2–3 weeks), followed by individualized maintenance.
+Some patients notice benefit after just one treatment, but the best results typically come from a series of treatments — often six sessions over 2–3 weeks — followed by individualized maintenance.
+Maintenance frequency varies widely: some patients go months between sessions, while others benefit from a booster every 4–6 weeks.
+We develop a plan based on your response and goals.

 Is ketamine therapy safe?

-Yes.
-When given at low doses in a medical setting with proper monitoring, ketamine is considered safe for most patients.
-We carefully review your medical and psychiatric history before starting treatment.
+Yes, when given at low doses in a medical setting with proper monitoring, ketamine is considered safe for most patients.
+We carefully review your full medical and psychiatric history before starting treatment and screen for any conditions that might make ketamine inappropriate for you.
+Your safety is the foundation of everything we do at Seagrass.

 Do I need to stop my medications?